Taiiwo/College/README.md

 Queries
 -------

-If you're unfamilliar with Git and/or GitHub, feel free to shoot me a question.
-It will change your life!
+If you're unfamilliar with Git and/or GitHub or you just need me for college stuff, feel free to shoot me a question.
+Git will change your life!
+Here's my email:
+<code>Tylerzacc@gmail.com</code>